Ben00n/AAA-Indie-RPG/README.md

 Bug fix regarding damage colliders.

-Bug fix gore vfx appearing on invulnerabillity state.
+Bug fix gore VFX appearing on invulnerabillity state.

 Add more content to the game - (Quests, regions and npcs).